Skip to main content

 (C) Decision by emergency response commission.

-(2) Following a vote which establishes that the commission intends to issue an order, the commission shall do the following:
+(2) Following a vote which establishes that the commission intends to issue an order, the commission does the following:

-(a) Mail written notice to the owner or operator of the facility by certified mail, return receipt requested of the commission's intention to approve the request and to issue the order.
+(a) Mails written notice to the owner or operator of the facility by certified mail, return receipt requested, or any other type of mail accompanied by receipt, of the commission's intention to approve the request and to issue the order.

-(4) The commission shall issue an order when sixty per cent or more of the voting members of the commission vote to approve the order application.
+(4) The commission issues an order when sixty per cent or more of the voting members of the commission vote to approve the order application.

 Supplemental Information